shanto20-dev/leagueofdata/README.md

 # leagueofdata
 ## Background and Overview

-League of Data is a visually compelling data visualizer for League of Legends data for any player of your choosing.
-League of Data offers two pages of data - stats about the player in general and stats about the player's recent games.
+League of Data is a visually compelling data visualizer for League of Legends data for professional League of Legends players of your choosing.

 ## Functionality and MVPs

-In League of Data, a user will be able to search for a player via their "Summoner Name" (in-game name).
-The user will then be able to select whether they want to view stats about the player or stats about the player's recent games.
-The Player Data will be an aesthetic view of the player's key stats, favorite champions, favorite items, etc. The Recent Games page will have visual representations about some stats about the player's recent games - including stats about team's gold, KDA, objectives, etc.
+In League of Data, a user will be able to search for a professional player via their "Summoner Name" (in-game name).
+A page will render that will be an aesthetic view of the player's key stats, favorite champions, gold earned, etc.

-In addition, League of Data will include buttons to view top player's stats on the homepage (in case the user doesn't have a summoner name to look up).
+In addition, League of Data will include buttons to view top player's stats on the homepage (in case the user doesn't know any professional players to look up).

 ## Wireframes